IddoSadeh/AP-CSA/APCSA/_build/html/_sources/APCSA/loops.md

 ### Extra Questions

 15. Have the user input 10 numbers.
-Use a loop to read the numbers and, at the end, output the largest number.
+Use a loop to read the numbers and, at the end, output the largest number .

 16. The Social Insurance Number (SIN) is a 9-digit number used for various purposes in Canada.
 Create a program that prompts the user to enter their SIN and check whether it is valid (i.e., the entry has only digits, correct length, etc.).